 4. Vacmaster Wet/Dry Shop Vacuum

-This vacuum has decent suction, but with just three-horsepower, the suction isn’t as great as other models we tested.
+This vacuum has decent suction, but with just 3 horsepower, the suction isn’t as great as other models we tested.
 We also don’t like the stainless-steel bucket.
-It looks good, but we accidentally left some water in it and noticed that it’s prone to rusting!
-Luckily, it’s warrantied for two years, so if anything happens within that time frame, it should be replaced without issue.
+It looks good, but we accidentally left some water in it and noticed it’s prone to rust!
+Luckily, it’s warrantied for 2 years, so it should be replaced without issue if anything happens within that time frame.

 5. Shop-Vac Wet/Dry Vacuum

-At a meager six pounds, this wet/dry shop vac is one of the most portable we’ve seen.
-It’s got a three-horsepower motor, so we expected it to have decent suction, though the suction is pretty lackluster in reality.
-Then we noticed that Shop-Vac even admits that their vacuums don’t run at the advertised horsepower rating.
-We’re not sure what the true power of this vacuum is, but it’s definitely less than three-horsepower.
+At a meager 6 pounds, this wet/dry shop vac is one of the most portable we’ve seen.
+It has a 3-horsepower motor, so we expected it to have decent suction, though the suction is pretty lackluster.
+Then we noticed that Shop-Vac admits their vacuums don’t run at the advertised horsepower rating.
+We’re not sure what the true power of this vacuum is, but it’s less than 3 HP.

-The included hose is eight feet long and locks into the vacuum so it won’t fall out every time you try to move it.
+The hose is 8 feet long and locks into the vacuum so it won’t fall out whenever you try to move it.
 But it’s just 1.25 inches in diameter, so it can easily get clogged if you attempt to suck up too much at once.
-On the bright side, multiple attachments are included to increase this vacuum’s functionality.
-Overall, it’s a decent vacuum, but not the one that we’d recommend.
+On the bright side, multiple attachments increase this vacuum’s functionality.
+It’s a decent vacuum, but not one we’d recommend.

 6. Vacmaster Pro VK811PH Wet/Dry Vac

-Weighing in at just under 20 pounds, this is one of the heftier vacuums on this list, which is surprising since its tank is made of crush-proof polypropylene that we expected to be much lighter.
-It’s also tall and top-heavy, and ours toppled over again and again.
-When that happens, it takes a good minute before you can run the vacuum again, so this was a frustrating time-waster.
+Weighing in at just under 20 pounds, the Vacmaster Pro is one of the heftier vacuums on this list, which is surprising since its tank is made of crush-proof polypropylene that we expected to be much lighter.
+It’s also tall and top-heavy, and ours toppled repeatedly.
+When that happens, it takes time to run the vacuum again, so it was a frustrating time-waster.

 Unfortunately, that wasn’t the only annoying thing that wasted our time.
-The floor wand doesn’t fit snugly in the hose, so it kept dropping on the floor.
-A minor frustration, but with a vacuum this pricey, we expected much better.
+The floor wand doesn’t fit snugly in the hose, and it kept dropping on the floor.
+That’s a minor frustration, but we expected much better with a vacuum this pricey.

 7. DEWALT Dust Extractor

-We’re rarely left disappointed by a DEWALT tool, but this dust extractor was far from being one of our favorites.
-That said, it’s got some redeeming qualities, such as the self-cleaning filter that gets cleaned every 30 seconds.
+We’re rarely disappointed by a DEWALT tool, but this dust extractor was far from being one of our favorites.
+However, it has some redeeming qualities, such as the self-cleaning filter that gets cleaned every 30 seconds.
 Two HEPA filters are also included, but that can’t make up for this machine’s other shortcomings.

-The first thing we noticed when it arrived was how heavy it is.
-At 27 pounds and awkwardly shaped, this isn’t a fun device to carry down a narrow hallway.
-We were also disappointed by the short power cord that’s just eight feet in length.
+The first thing we noticed when it arrived was how heavy it was.
+At 27 pounds with an awkward shape, it isn’t a fun device to carry down a narrow hallway.
+We were also disappointed by the short power cord, which is only 8 feet long.
 This is mitigated somewhat by the 15-foot air hose, but that’s still not as much reach as we’d prefer.

-This vacuum’s real downfall though was its suction, or lack thereof.
-To be fair, the suction isn’t awful per se, but it is when you factor in the cost of this device.
+This vacuum’s real downfall is its suction or lack thereof.
+To be fair, the suction isn’t awful per se, but it is when you factor in the cost of Dewalt’s vac.
 We got stronger suction from machines that cost far less.